Skip navigation

 Most heat pumps today feature inverter-driven compressors and variable-speed technology, allowing them to adapt to changing conditions and maintain steady heating output even when it’s cold outside.
 In fact, many newer systems can effectively heat homes in temperatures down to the mid-20s.

-Why Professional Installation and Service Matter
+Why Professional Heat Pump Installation and Maintenance Matter

 A heat pump’s performance depends heavily on how it’s installed and maintained.
 Oversized or improperly set up systems can short cycle, leading to wasted energy and inconsistent temperatures.
 That’s why working with a trusted HVAC contractor like Premier Heating & Air is essential.